SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			special cases:
 			if either y or z are == or > x: returns the respective row or column
 			example: get(525) will use a raster of 5 rows and 5 columns and return the row in the middle

-			internally this is based on :py:meth:`Region.setRaster` and :py:meth:`Region.getCell`
+		Internally this is based on :py:meth:`Region.setRaster` and :py:meth:`Region.getCell`.

-			If you need only one row in one column with x rows or only one column in one row with x columns you can use :py:meth:`Region.getRow` or :py:meth:`Region.getCol
+		If you need only one row in one column with x rows or only one column in one row with x columns you can use :py:meth:`Region.getRow` or :py:meth:`Region.getCol`

+	.. py:method:: getRow(whichRow, numberRows)

+	.. py:method:: getCol(whichColumn, numberColumns)

+**The basic functions for any raster setup**

+.. py:class:: Region

+	.. py:method:: setRows(numberRows)

+	.. py:method:: setCols(numberColumns)

+	.. py:method:: setRaster(numberRows, numberColumns)

+	.. py:method:: getRow(whichRow)

+	.. py:method:: getCol(whichColumn)

+	.. py:method:: getCell(whichRow, whichColumn)

 .. _ExtendingaRegion:

 Extending a Region